cypress-io/cypress/docs/source/guides/integrating-cypress/environment-variables.md

 ## Option #1: `cypress.json`

-Any key/value you set in your [`cypress.json`](https://on.cypress.io/guides/configuration) under the `env` key will become an environment variable.
+Any key/value you set in your {% url 'configuration' configuration %} under the `env` key will become an environment variable.

 ***cypress.json***